Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 For the static power management:
 - Runtime PM, each device can register callbacks to be called on inactivity, does not involve directly user-space.
 In many case a driver must perform explicit active or idle requests.
 There is a reference counting mechanism to make sure not to turn off a devices that is needed by someone else.
-- Generic Power Domains (PD), goup devices in groups and apply policies directly at the domain level.
+- Generic Power Domains (PD), group devices in groups and apply policies directly at the domain level.
 - Suspend --> standy, suspend to RAM, hybernation

 ## Battery operating embedded systems